Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: Experiments and Results

 In the cloudy scenario, the fusion results for the NIR band and all algorithms are shown in Figure~\ref{fig:Reconstruction-EButte-cloudy}, while Figure~\ref{fig:watermaperror-Ebutte-cloudy} shows the misclassification mappings.
-To measure the performances of different methods, the Landsat images at dates 06/07 and 06/23 were chosen as a ground truth to evaluate the quality of the reconstructed images at dates 06/14 and 06/27 (we remark that the MODIS images at dates 06/07 and 06/23 were not available due to cloud cover).
-Furthermore, in the MODIS at 06/19, part of the pixels in the top part are covered by a cloud.
+To compare different methods with the proposed one, the Landsat images at dates 06/07 and 06/23 act as ground truth to measure the accuracy of fused images at dates 06/14 and 06/27 (the MODIS images at dates 06/07 and 06/23 were not available due to cloud cover).
+Note that in the MODIS at 06/19, part of the pixels in the top part are covered by a cloud.
 It can be seen that the KF is heavily influenced by the cloudy image, followed by GVIKF.
 The cloud in the images estimated by those methods at 06/19 is basically not removed at all.
 The proposed GIVKF-NN, on the other hand, is able to suppress the outlier, while KF-NN shows intermediate performance.
 This indicates that the robustness of the outlier-aware variational inference framework against cloudy pixels depends on the accuracy of the dynamical image evolution model, and shows that considering both the robust methodology and the learned NN evolution model is key to obtain a high performance in GIVKF-NN.

 The quantitative results are shown in Table~\ref{Table:misclassification-rmse-ebutte-cloudy}, which contains the misclassification percentage and the RMSE of estimated images of the different methods.
 The GVIKF-NN and KF-NN hold the first and second best performance on average in terms of both misclassification percentage and RMSE.
 The GVIKF and the KF, which do not have an accurate dynamical evolution model, show significantly worse performance.
-In summary, the results in Elephant Butte have showed the learned NN-based model, more accurately representing the image evolution, brings important improvements to both the GVIKF and KF methods.
+In summary, the results in Elephant Butte have showed the learned NN-based model, by representing the image evolution more accurately, brings important improvements to both the GVIKF and KF methods.